-This slow cooker hash brown casserole recipe is an easy preparation with frozen (thawed) hash brown potatoes, cheese, sour cream, and other ingredients.
-And the slow cooker makes cooking nearly hands-free!
+This slow-cooker hash brown casserole recipe is an easy preparation with frozen (thawed) hash brown potatoes, cheese, sour cream, and other ingredients.
+The slow cooker makes cooking nearly hands-free!

-I used Simply Potatoes shredded refrigerated hash browns in the recipe and a combination of sharp cheddar and Velveeta cheese.
+You can use shredded refrigerated hash browns in the recipe and a combination of sharp cheddar and Velveeta, or soft American cheese.

 - 2 tablespoons butter, plus more for the slow cooker